Suppressed Intrinsic Curvature Gravity: Theory with the Lagrange multiplier

 \section{Theory with the Lagrange multiplier}

 Let us start by suppressing the intrinsic curvature using brute force.
 We consider a theory with a Lagrange multiplier as the simplest mechanism for eliminating the three-dimensional spatial curvature.
 This approach is motivated by the observed smallness of spatial curvature in cosmology.
+In this section, we distinguish between a global and a local implementation of the ${}^{(3)}R$--constraint.
+A \emph{constant} multiplier $\lambda$ enforces an \emph{integral} constraint $\int d^4x\,\sqrt{-g}\,{}^{(3)}R=0$, whereas an \emph{auxiliary field} $\phi(x)$ (with no kinetic term, like in the standard lagrangue multiplier approach) enforces the \emph{local} constraint ${}^{(3)}R(x)=0$ pointwise.
+We analyze both because the global model is technically simple and already captures key solution patterns, while the local model is the standard field–theoretic implementation.